CyberSource/cybersource-plugins-commercetools/docs/Commercetools-Setup.md

 ## <a name="PaymentCreate"></a>Payment Create

-An extension triggered by payment create is required to process create action on a payment resource.
+An extension triggered by payment create is required to process any actions on a payment resource.

 | Property                   | Value                                  | Note                                                                                                  |
 | -------------------------- | -------------------------------------- | ----------------------------------------------------------------------------------------------------- |